cabforum/smime/SBR.md

 * **PNO**: For an identifier based on a national personal number (or national civic registration number) issued to the Subject Individual.

+* **TAX**: For an identifier based on a personal tax reference number issued by a national tax authority.

-* **TIN**: For an identifier based on Tax Identification Number issued to the Subject Individual.
+* **TIN**: For an identifier based on Tax Identification Number issued to the Subject Individual according to the [European Commission - Tax and Customs Union](https://ec.europa.eu/taxation_customs/tin/tinByCountry.html).

+* **EID**: For an identifier based on electronic identification means (e.g., national eID or EU wallet)

 # Appendix B - Transition of Extant S/MIME CAs